montagestudio/docs.montagestudio.com/montage-studio/overview-using-montage-studio.md

 ## Find Files Quickly

-Montage Studio supports fuzzy search: Press Cmd+E to locate a file or asset whose filenames contain a specified string of letters.
+Montage Studio supports fuzzy search: Press Cmd+E or use the Go To menu to locate a file or asset whose filename contains a specified string of letters.
 From the search results list, select the file you want to open.

 ## Look Up Documentation for a Library Item

 Montage Studio Help is still under development.
 For complete reference information about prebuilt components, refer to the API reference of the MontageJS framework and the Digit ui set in the docs:

-* MontageJS API
+* <a href="http://docs.montagestudio.com/api/AbstractButton.html" target="_blank">MontageJS API</a>
-* Digit API
+* <a href="http://docs.montagestudio.com/montagejs/theme-digit-components.html" target="_blank">Digit API</a>

 # Use Images and Animations